JMS-T2000GC AccuTOF™ GC-Alpha 2.0

 Features

-Aiming for high performance while keeping it simple, the AccuTOF™ GC-Alpha uses two new Key Technologies.
+Aiming for high performance while keeping it simple, the AccuTOF™ GC-Alpha uses three new Key Technologies.

 Key Technology 1